cado-security/product-help/docs/cado-response/discovery-import/import/aws/aws-eks.md

 For a typical acquisition, import and processing will take a few minutes to complete.

 ![Cado showing the confirmation screen of a successful AWS EKS container capture](/img/eks3.png)

+### Data Flow Diagram
+For a diagram of how our ECS acquisitions operate, please see our [Knowledge Base](https://cadosecurity.zendesk.com/hc/en-gb/articles/23258925265809-How-do-EKS-acquisitions-work).